coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 048.md

 ----

-[[Bertram]] gets thrown into the prison and he sees Emily right before blacking out, asking if it's Emmalyn.
+[[Bertram]] gets thrown into the prison and he sees Emily right before blacking out, asking if it's Emlyn.
 Emily gets Wilhelm to move him to the side so that he's out of the way, which he does, and then Bertram starts awake and asks what is going on.
 She gives him an apple from lunch and she explains that he's in [[Cruelwind Prison]], then she gives him a full run down of what's going on here.

 Bertram pretty quickly gets to where he's trying to organize people.
 Bertram gets into so many fights and Emily eventually turns to Wilhelm and mentions that he's trouble, and she likes that about him.
 The guards get involved in one fight because Bertram manages to rile up the prisoners enough to almost storm the guards, so the guards beat the shit out of him and at the end, Sarud stabs him a few times with a shiv.

 Wilhelm actually drags Sarud off of Bertram and he and Nakha give Sarud the what for.

-The jawless Crimson Legion guy goes with Emily to help Bertram.
+The jawless [[Crimson Legion]] guy goes with Emily to help Bertram.
 The jawless guy is focusing on Bertram and channeling something to help him, and Khar'rik also comes over to help heal Bertram.
 It brings Bertram back to consciousness and Emily chews him out for acting stupid.

 Bertram mentions that [[Barrakas]] - the Crimson Legion guy with no jaw, a single horn on his forehead, and striped markings - was helping him, then asks if we knew what his name was.
 None of us knew that was his name.
 Barrakas explains that he has old magic (thanks to writing in the snow).
 Bertram also mentions he has a friend in his head, for some reason?
 He's not sure.